 Formerly known as Central Oregon Battering & Rape Alliance

-WIC is a free nutrition education program which provides supplemental food to promote good health for infants and children up to age five as well as pregnant, breastfeeding and postpartum women.
+WIC is a free nutrition education program which provides supplemental food to promote good health for infants and children up to age 5 as well as pregnant, breastfeeding, and postpartum women.